-Families face all sorts of pressure which can impact on a child’s happiness, self-esteem, and well-being.
-Through Aunties and Uncles we support disadvantaged children by carefully matching them with trained volunteers from all walks of life.
-By easing the pressures of life, a child is able to meet new people and have new experiences, while families get some respite.
+Families face all sorts of pressure which can impact a child’s happiness, self-esteem, and well-being.
+Aunties & Uncles supports children by carefully matching them with trained volunteers from all walks of life.
+By helping them ease some of the pressures of life, a child is able to meet new people and have new experiences.
 As we always say around here, it takes a village to raise a child.

 Benefits to children